 1. Sunglasses – To travel without sunglasses is to travel without seeing the whole picture.
 Everybody needs sunglasses for their trip no matter where the trip takes you.
 Stylish eye protection allows you to look hip and keep your precious eyes safe from harmful rays!

 3. Flip Flops – I actually forgot mine a few trips ago!
-That’s when I realised how important they are!
-I ended up wasting half a day of my holiday doing unnecessary shopping, finally found a pair and they seemed okay when I tried them on but after wearing them for a while I realised they were too big and quite uncomfortable!
+That’s when I realized how important they are!
+I ended up wasting half a day of my holiday doing unnecessary shopping, finally found a pair and they seemed okay when I tried them on but after wearing them for a while I realized they were too big and quite uncomfortable!
 Never underestimate the importance of some comfortable flip flops for your holiday!

 5. Exit plan – Often overlooked, you just think about getting to your destination and no-one ever thinks about planning the trip back to the airport.
 In huge cities like Barcelona + Paris, it’s actually much more difficult than you think getting back to the airport.
 After a few missed flights and the occasional sprint through the airport, I always make sure I go armed with an escape plan when I travel now.